 When there is a spark and your issue is yet to be resolved, the next step is to check your fuel system.
 If the fuel gauge reading shows that there is still enough fuel in your tank but your truck still doesn’t start, it’s time to look at the fuel pump, the pressure in the fuel lines, the fuel filter, and the fuel injectors.

 If your truck has an adequate supply of fuel, then the issue may be caused by lack of compression, which in turn can be caused by a timing belt that has loosened.
+For most food truck owners, this type of maintenance is beyond their mechanical aptitude.
+If this is beyond your skills, get your truck towed to a qualified truck mechanic.

 When you’ve determined the reason why your vehicle won’t start, you may proceed to perform minor repairs if you are confident in your mechanical ability.
 If you find yourself clueless on how to go about fixing the issue, then it’s time for you to seek the assistance of a trusted mechanic.